-UK releases Facebook emails about data privacy
+Facebook emails show how it sought to leverage user data

 - Metro Seattle home prices falling at fastest rate in U.S.

+The summary said the documents also show Facebook knew that an update to its Android mobile app phone system — which enabled the Facebook app to collect user call logs — would be controversial.

+“To mitigate any bad PR, Facebook planned to make it as hard as possible for users to know that this was one of the underlying features of the upgrade of their app,” the summary said.

-Facebook responded quickly, saying the release was misleading.
+Facebook responded quickly, saying the release was misleading without context and that the documents “are only part of the story.”